Robert W. RisCassi

-Robert William RisCassi (born 18 January 1936) is a retired United States Army four-star general who served as Vice Chief of Staff of the United States Army (VCSA) from 1989 to 1990; Commander in Chief, United Nations Command/Commander in Chief, ROK/U.S. Combined Forces Command/Commander, U.S. Forces Korea/Commanding General, Eighth United States Army (CINCUNC/CINCCFC/COMUSFK/CG EUSA) from 1990 to 1992; and Commander in Chief, United Nations Command/Commander in Chief, ROK/U.S. Combined Forces Command/Commander, United States Forces Korea (CINCUNC/CINCCFC/COMUSFK) from 1992 to 1993.
+Robert William RisCassi (born 18 January 1936) is an American retired general who served as the 21st vice chief of staff of the United States Army from 1989 to 1990.
+His last assignment was commander of United Nations Command, ROK/US Combined Forces Command, and United States Forces Korea from 1990 to 1993.
+He was also the commanding general of the US Eighth Army from 1990 to 1992.

-Biography
+Early life and education

-RisCassi was born on January 18, 1936, in Hartford, Connecticut, and is a 1958 graduate of the University of Connecticut with a bachelor's degree in history and holds a master's degree from Auburn University in Political Science.
+RisCassi was born on January 18, 1936, in Hartford, Connecticut, and is a 1958 graduate of the University of Connecticut with a Bachelor of Arts degree in history and holds a Master of Arts degree from Auburn University in Political Science.
+His military education includes the Infantry Officer Basic and Advanced Courses, the Army Command and General Staff College, and the Army War College.

+Military career

+He received his commission as a second lieutenant in the United States Army in 1958 from the University of Connecticut Army Reserve Officers' Training Corps program.
+He served in the Vietnam War as chief of plans for the 1st Field Force (G3) before commanding the 4th Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade.
+After returning to the United States, he served as an Infantry Branch Personnel Management Officer, and then as Military Assistant to the Assistant Secretary of the Army (Financial Management).
+RisCassi was then sent to Europe, where he commanded the 4th Brigade, 4th Infantry Division; and served as assistant commander of the 8th Infantry Division (Mechanized).

 His other assignments include Director of the Joint Staff and Deputy Chief of Staff for Operations and Plans, all in Washington, D.C.; Deputy Commanding General of the United States Army Training and Doctrine Command and Commanding General of the Combined Arms Center at Fort Leavenworth, Kansas; Commander of the 9th Infantry Division (Motorized), Fort Lewis, Washington; Assistant Division Commander of the 8th Infantry Division (Mechanized) in Germany; and Assistant Commandant of the United States Army Infantry School at Fort Benning, Georgia.
-His military education includes the Army War College and the Air Command and Staff College.
 He was awarded the University of Connecticut Distinguished Alumni Award in 1989.